alban-read/M1-MICRO-FORTH/riscish.md

 Each high level word invokes an interpreter to run itself, multiple different versions of the interpreter exist, and they can be selected after the word has been compiled.

-I am using a certain ammount of brute force and ignorance in the design of this program, which may not scale, but which works presently, in the spirit of getting it started.
+I am using a certain ammount of brute force and ignorance in the current design of this program, which may not scale, but which works presently, in the spirit of getting it all started.

 ### Startup